The "fêtes galantes" in the Louis XV period

 This pervasion of the aristocracy did not please everyone, and from 1750 onwards, we begin to see a movement in opposition to Rocaille art: Neoclassicism.
 Pastoral scenes continued to exist, but they took a more virtuous turn.
 Gone are the embracing lovers, the representations focus on the noble values of working the land.
 All that remains of the rocaille festivals is the décor of an idealised rural Arcadia , an image of ancient Rome.
 Jean-Honoré Fragonard (1732-1806), a virtuoso of bucolic love, bore the brunt of this change in taste.
 His series of paintings for the Château de Louveciennes of Madame du Barry, another of Louis XV's mistresses, depicting the stages of love, was returned to him.
 In its place, the commissioner hanged paintings by Joseph Marie Vien (1716-1809), which was much more neoclassical.

-In the 1780s, there was a total rejection of the Rocaille style, which was considered too frivolous and decadent.
+In the 1780s, the rocaille style was totally rejected as too frivolous and decadent.
 Moralistic history painting took over from genre scenes.
-The colour palette used became darker and the colour pink was abandoned in favour of red, which was considered more serious.
+The color palette became darker and pink was abandoned in favor of red, considered more serious.
 After the archaeological discoveries of Pompeii and Herculaneum, a return to the sources of art was sought.